rethinkdb/rethinkdb-rs/api/ruby/index.md

 ## [uuid](uuid/) ##

 {% apibody %}
-r.uuid() &rarr; string
+r.uuid([string]) &rarr; string
 {% endapibody %}

 Return a UUID (universally unique identifier), a string that can be used as a unique ID.
+If a string is passed to `uuid` as an argument, the UUID will be deterministic, derived from the string's SHA-1 hash.

 __Example:__ Generate a UUID.